Travel Information

 Barcelona’s waterfront and promenade

 Language: Barcelona is one of the few truly bilingual cities in the world, with both Catalan and Spanish used fluidly in most settings.
 In schools, both languages are taught.
 On street signs, Catalan is obligatory.
 It’s worth mentioning that Catalan is not a dialect; it is a language unique to this region and spoken by some 10 million people.
 At times, it sounds very close to Spanish; at other times, not at all.
 It’s often described as Spanish meets French.
 Everyone who speaks Catalan understands and speaks Spanish, but not all Spanish speakers understand or speak Catalan.
 Immigrants from all over the world, and even other parts of Spain, usually learn and use Spanish, not Catalan, so you’ll hear both languages throughout your time here.
 In shops and restaurants, people switch between languages without missing a beat.
-It’s not something people talk about or think about, it’s just part of the culture.
+It’s not something people talk or think about, it’s just part of the culture.

-The average level of English-language understanding is surprisingly high, but many people are reluctant to speak it—often times because they don’t have much experience or practice.
+The average level of English-language understanding is surprisingly high, but many people are reluctant to speak it—often because they don’t have much experience or practice.
 Speaking only English, most travelers don’t run into any problems.
 The closer you are to the city center, the higher the average level of English.
 Younger generations also speak and understand English at a higher level.
-Barcelona is a major destination for tourism, so there is never a problem using English or being a foreigner—there are foreigners everywhere.
+Barcelona is a major destination for tourism, so there is never a problem using English or being a foreigner, there are foreigners everywhere.

 Food: Barcelona is a foodie’s paradise, with a myriad of outdoor cafes, tapas bars, and seaside dining options.
 Over the past few years, the gastronomic scene has expanded to include every type of dietary restriction under the sun.
-Food here is simple, yet tasty, and priced moderately.
+Food here is simple, yet tasty, and moderately priced.
 A typical breakfast always includes coffee and then possibly something light to eat, such as a croissant.
 Throughout the work week, lunch is often a sandwich or a menú del día (for those with an extended lunch break) and dinner is eaten at home.
-On weekends, however, the midday meal is the biggest of the day, featuring multiple courses and a leisurely schedule, usually starting around 1pm and ending around 3pm.
+On weekends, however, the midday meal is the biggest of the day, featuring multiple courses and a leisurely schedule, usually starting at around 1pm and ending around 3pm.

 Easy to find: